Steadybit logoReliability Hub

 See all

-Load balancing hides a single container failure for end users
+Load balancer hides a single container failure for end users

 If a pod becomes temporarily unavailable, you want to ensure that Kubernetes is properly reacting, excluding that pod from the Service and restarting it.